BrenoFariasdaSilva/University/Distributed Systems/Activity 03 - XDR External Data Representation/README.md

 ```

 ## How to run
-In order to run this project, you need to open at least two terminals inside this folder, one for client e another for the server.
+In order to run this project, you need to open at least two terminals inside this folder, one inside the client directory e another inside the server directory.
+#### ***Important note:*** The order of which terminal you open first is important, so make sure you follow the order below.
-* On the first terminal, type:
+* On the server terminal, type:
     ```bash
+    make
     ```
-* On the second terminal, type:
+* On the client terminal, type:
     ```bash

     ```